tusharrkadam/Voting-Application/README.md

-Voting Application
+Voting Application: (Backend)

 This is a backend application for a voting system where users can vote for candidates.
 It provides functionalities for user authentication, candidate management, and voting.

-Features
+Features:

 User sign up and login with Aadhar Card Number and password User can view the list of candidates
 User can vote for a candidate (only once)